jaripeo/VoiceLink-IoT/README.md

 Then open http://localhost:5000 in your browser.

 RPi side
 - Use your existing `auto_publisher.py` on the Pi.
-It publishes raw WAV bytes to the MQTT broker and topic `audio/sample`.
+It publishes raw WAV bytes to the MQTT broker and topic.

 Notes
 - The Flask server generates pitched audio on demand using `stft_pitch_shift` from `pitch_stft.py` and `read_wav_mono` / `write_wav_mono` from `basic_io.py`.